aramis-lab/clinicadl/docs/Train/ROI.md

 The options specific to this task are the following:

-- `--roi_list` (list of str) includes the names of the regions wanted.
-Each region must correspond to a mask defined in `caps_directory`.
+- `--roi_list` (list of str) includes the names of the targeted regions.
+Each region corresponds to a mask defined in `caps_directory`.
 See the [dedicated section](./ROI.md#definition-of-masks) for more information.
-Default will extract two patches centered on the hippocampi (available for `t1-linear` preprocessing only).
+Default behavior will extract two patches centered on the hippocampi (available for `t1-linear` preprocessing only).
 - `--uncropped_roi` (bool) if given the extracted region is not cropped.
 Default will crop the image with the smallest bounding box possible.
 - `--use_extracted_roi` (bool) if this flag is given, the outputs of `clinicadl extract` are used.